cmugpi/cmugpi.github.io/topics/puzzle-packs/week-2/index.md

 [Getting Started with Vim][gs-vim]

-You will also find this useful for solving the PuzzlePacks:
+You will also find this useful for solving the PuzzlePacks (you don't have to read this before class if you don't want to):

 [Vim Cheatsheet][vim-cheatsheet]